pilagod/gorm-cursor-paginator/README.md

    LIMIT 4
 ```

-In this case, if we have index on `(created_at, id)` columns, most DB angines will know how to optimize this query into a simple initial index lookup + scan, making cursor overhead neglible.
+In this case, if we have index on `(created_at, id)` columns, most DB engines will know how to optimize this query into a simple initial index lookup + scan, making cursor overhead negligible.

 ### paginator.Rule